kprince612/dtc_bus_backend/README.md

 # DTC Bus Booking System - Backend

 This is the backend for the DTC Bus Booking System, which provides APIs for user authentication, ticket booking, bus tracking, and payment processing.
-Built using Node.js, Express.js, and a database (MongoDB/MySQL), this backend serves as the core of the application.
+Built using Node.js, Express.js, and a database (MongoDB), this backend serves as the core of the application.

 🌟 Features